r-vage/ComfyUI_RvTools/Readme/Smart_Language_Model_Loader_Guide.md

 Models download automatically when first selected.
 Templates are automatically updated with `local_path` and actual `vram_requirement` after models are downloaded.

+**Transformers Version Filtering:**

+The node automatically filters templates based on your installed transformers version:
+- Templates requiring newer transformers (e.g., Qwen3-VL requires ≥4.46) are hidden if unsupported
+- Unsupported templates are listed in console on startup (grouped by base model)
+- No manual configuration needed - only compatible templates appear in dropdown
+- Upgrade transformers to access newer model templates: `pip install --upgrade transformers`

 **Need a model repository URL?** See [MODEL_REPOS_REFERENCE.md](MODEL_REPOS_REFERENCE.md) for a complete list of HuggingFace repository IDs you can copy-paste when creating templates manually.

 ### Template System Modes

 The Smart Language Model Loader provides four template operation modes. **None** is the default mode - the node does NOT auto-load templates on startup.
 This gives you full flexibility to work with templates exactly when and how you need them.

+**Template Reset Feature:**
+Selecting `template_name = "None"` provides an instant reset:
+- In Load mode: Returns empty output (no model loading)
+- Switching to None mode: JavaScript instantly resets all widgets to defaults
+- Clears cached template state
+- Provides clean slate for manual configuration
+- No Python execution needed - reset happens in UI immediately

 **Template Actions:**
 - **None** (default) - Manual configuration mode.
 Configure model settings directly without using a template.
 Node always starts in None mode - you decide if and when to load a template.